 So at the end when an interviewer asks, “Do you have any questions for me?” you should always have a list of 2-3 questions.
 You can ask a follow-up question based on the job description or inquire about the team.

-Interview preparation is not an easy process, it requires time and dedication.
+Interview preparation is not an easy process.
+It requires time and dedication.
+And this is especially true when it comes to preparing for computer science interviews.
 Each company has a different way of interviewing.
-And you can look at some of the sample interview questions about your role on sites like Glassdoor to get a better understanding of what could come your way.
+You can look at sample interview questions for the role on sites like Glassdoor.
+This way, you can get a sense of what kinds of questions could come your way.

 Also, make sure to follow up on the hiring process after the interview.
-If you don’t hear back from HR in a few days it would be a good idea to contact them and ask for updates.
+If you don’t hear back from the hiring manager in a few days, you should contact them and ask for updates.
+This shows them that you are still interested in the position and are someone who knows how to take initiative.